 Periodically, NCDA is faced with a current national/international event which may require a response.
-Responses are approved by the NCDA Board of Directors and released to the membership and public on behalf of the association.
+Responses are approved by the NCDA Board of Directors and released to the membership and/or public on behalf of the association.
 Because of the complex nature of responses, based on whatever current event is happening, NCDA's Board is mindful to keep the association apolitical.
 As a 501 C-3 non-profit, NCDA is a non-partisan organization and should avoid any position that may be political in nature.
-The NCDA is the elected officers of the organization, and all responds should be made on behalf of the values of the NCDA membership.
+"The NCDA" is the elected officers of the organization, and all responses should be made on behalf of the mission, vision, and policy statements of the NCDA as agreed to by the membership.

 The NCDA Board accepts recommendations from its members and national committees/work groups.
-To make a request, please prepare an email attachment addressed to the NCDA Board and send to Deneen Pennington, Executive Director (dpenn@ncda.org), The Board will address the request either at its next scheduled meeting, or in the case of a more urgent matter, at its e-vote special meeting called by the NCDA President.
+To make a request, please prepare an email attachment addressed to the NCDA Board and send to the executive director, The Board will address the request either at its next scheduled meeting, or in the case of a more urgent matter, at its e-vote special meeting called by the NCDA President.